MatteoOrganek/RoeStack/README.md

 http://localhost:3000

-For reference, see the video at: https://roehampton.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=6f290a6b-ba94-4729-9632-adcf00ac336e

-You will need to install the following:
+To be able to run the app, you will need to install the following:

 * node.js  (windows: https://nodejs.org/en/download/)
 * docker desktop (for windows, this will also prompt you to install linux subsystem for windows https://docs.docker.com/desktop/windows/install/ )